Private Charles Arthur Mcilrath

 WOUNDED IN ACTION

-On 4th July 1918 he was wounded in action with a gunshot wound to the head.
+One of those wounded in action with a gunshot wound to the head was Charles.

 HOSPITALISED ENGLAND